Searching for relativistic axions in the sky: Introduction

 In the present manuscript we explore the potential of the upcoming radio telescope Square Kilometre Array (SKA)~\cite{Braun:2015B3, SKA} to search for relativistic axions from DM decays, which subsequently converted to photons in the magnetic field of an astrophysical object such as the dwarf spheroidal galaxy (dSph).
-The wide range of frequencies (50 MHz - 50 GHz) and large effective area covered by the SKA relative to existing radio telescopes~\cite{SKA}, leads to high projected sensitivities for $m_{\chi}\sim10^{-7}$ to $\sim 10^{-2}$ eV.
+The wide range of frequencies ($\sim$50 MHz - $\sim$50 GHz) and large effective area covered by the SKA relative to existing radio telescopes~\cite{SKA}, leads to high projected sensitivities for $m_{\chi}\sim10^{-7}$ to $\sim 10^{-2}$ eV.
 The projected sensitivity obtained with just $\sim$100 hours of observation of local dSphs is typically already well above the reach of ADMX, HAYSTAC and DMRadio.
-Similar studies of SKA reach, but for axion cold dark matter with $m_a\gtrsim 10^{-7}$ eV were performed in~\cite{Kelley:2017vaa, Caputo:2018ljp, Ayad:2020fzc, Wang:2021hfb}.
+Similar studies of SKA reach, but for axion cold dark matter with $m_a \gtrsim 10^{-8}$ eV were performed in~\cite{Kelley:2017vaa} using the Galactic center, in~\cite{Sigl:2017sew} using nebulae and other compact objects, in~\cite{Caputo:2018ljp} using dSphs, in~\cite{Battye:2019aco} using neutron star, the Galactic center and Galaxy cluster and in~\cite{Wang:2021hfb} using Globular cluster respectively as sources of radio signals as well as in~\cite{Ayad:2020fzc} where multiple different sources were used.
 In contrast, the relativistic axions probed by SKA are much lighter, $m_a\lesssim10^{-12}$ eV, when constraints on axion-photon couplings~\cite{CAST:2017uph,Payez:2014xsa,Mirizzi:2009nq} are taken into account.
 The signal from 7keV DM decaying to relativistic axions that subsequently convert to photons in magnetic field of galaxy clusters, was explored in~\cite{Cicoli:2014bfa} as a solution for the $3.5$ keV line anomaly.

 In this manuscript we focus on the local ultra-faint dSph galaxy Seg I as a useful target for SKA observations, mainly due to its high mass-to-light ratio and low star formation rate~\cite{Geha:2008zr, Simon_2011}, both of which suppress the relevance of highly uncertain contributions of various astrophysical processes when estimating the SKA reach.
 Observations of Seg I are additionally motivated by its proximity to the Earth and its high DM content, as can be inferred from the observed mass-to-light ratio within its half-light radius.
 However, one can trivially adapt the analysis presented below to other galactic systems as well.